 Funding agencies recognise the value of sharing research data and many agencies require submission of a data management plan in grant proposals.

 The Australian Research Council (ARC) is a Commonwealth entity, which plays an important role in the provision of Government support for research in Australia.
 Since 2014, the ARC has required funding applications for National Competitive Grants to:

 Outline plans for the management of data produced as a result of the proposed research, including but not limited to storage, access and re-use arrangements.

 While the ARC is not asking for a full data management plan, having developed a plan will help to address this section.
 When addressing this section:

 Please note however that while the ARC strongly encourage the sharing of data, the changes to the funding rules are not mandating open data.

-Watch a recording of the Australian National Data Service (ANDS) webinar on Supporting changes to the ARC funding rules or view their Guide to filling in the data management section in ARC grant applications.
+Watch a recording of the Australian Research Data Commons (ADRC) webinar on Supporting changes to the ARC funding rules or view their Guide to filling in the data management section in ARC grant applications.